sititou70/cake-mod2017/README.md

 docker and docker-compose environment.

 ## Usage
-1. put your cakephp project on `/cake/`.
+1. put your cakephp project at `/cake/`.
-1. put your sql file on `/mysql/init/`.
+1. put your sql file at `/mysql/init/`.
 1. add `use cake;` to the beginning of the sql file.
 1. run `run.sh` or `run.bat`
 1. access to http://`YOUR DOCKER HOST IP`:3000/